sscollis/lns3d/test/pcyl/sweep=35/M=0.8/Re=1e5/lst/README.md

      new body-fitted mesh thereby generating a new `output.R.0` file.
 Finally, `npost` is used to process `output.R.0` making the thickness statistics and generating a series of 384 velocity profiles used for LST.
-  2. `setup-pro.sh` basically does a similar workflow but instead of generating profiles and thickness parameters, `npost` is run using the `-l` option to generate `lstx.dat` and `lstq.dat` files and then `pre` is run on `lstx.dat` to generated the required metrics stored in
+  2. `setup-lst.sh` basically does a similar workflow but instead of generating profiles and thickness parameters, `npost` is run using the `-l` option to generate `lstx.dat` and `lstq.dat` files and then `pre` is run on `lstx.dat` to generated the required metrics stored in